libmir/dcompute/docs/README.md

 ##Welcome to the DCompute documentation!

-DCompute is a library that together with a modified ldc is able to make D compile on GPU.
+DCompute is a library that together with LDC is able to make D compile on GPU.

 Dcompute is split into three sections, a driver, a standard library and a set of prewritten kernels.